 Letting go, when we are ready, can help us to feel lighter and be more agile.
 We become more open to possibilities and more energised.
 Consequently, we are able to move on and adapt.

 - What beliefs or behaviours are no longer working for me?

 - What could I hold a little less tightly?

 - What would I like to make space for?

 Choose one thing that you would like to let go of.

 Think about what it would take for you to loosen your grip on this thought/behaviour/feeling/fear/goal.
 A coaching conversation can be really useful in thinking through what is no longer serving you and how you can safely move forward.

 There is something cathartic and reflective about using a paper boat floating away on a puddle or pond to help visualise letting go.
-Try making your own boat or let me know something you’d like to leave behind and I will float it away for you.
-Here is a simple, origami boat tutorial you can use.
+Try making an origami boat to float away a feeling using this simple, origami boat tutorial.
 I’d love to hear more about what you’d like to let go of or see any boats you make.
-See more puddles and share your images with #lockdownpuddle.

 Are you feeling overwhelmed, stuck or simply ready to do things differently?